 Peter Miller enters his second season with the Golden Gophers in 2014-15 after joining the University of Minnesota women's track & field staff in summer 2013.
-Miller, a former Gopher student-athlete, serves as an assistant coach for throws.
+Miller, a former Gopher student-athlete, serves as an assistant coach for throws and high jump.

 "I am very excited to announce the hiring of Peter Miller as our next throws coach at the University of Minnesota," director of women's cross country and track & field Matt Bingle said.
 "He brings a great deal of energy to our program and a blue collar attitude to our staff.
 We are happy to have Peter on board, and we are looking forward to the future."

 In his first season with the Gophers, Miller coached the 2014 Minnesota throwers to a pair of Big Ten runner-up finishes (Nicolle Murphy, javelin and Devin Stanford, discus) and one Second Team All-American award (Stanford, hammer throw).
 Minnesota's throwers secured 12 indoor career-best throws and added 22 more lifetime-best marks during the outdoor season.
 Stanford became Minnesota's first hammer thrower to qualify for the national meet since Liz Alabi competed in 2007.
 Placing 15th in the hammer with a career-best throw, Stanford then became the first Gopher thrower to place at the national meet since Nikki Tzanakis finished 14th in the discus in 2011.

 Miller returned to his alma mater after two successful seasons as the throws coach for the University of North Dakota men's and women's track & field teams.
 In 2012, Miller's throwers broke eight school records and won three Great West Conference individual titles.
 Chantel Urban earned GWC Freshman of the Year accolades after three top-five conference championship finishes under Miller's tutelage.